telegraph/frontend-exercise/README.md

 ### :art: Designs

-* The designs are in [Figma](https://help.figma.com/article/116-getting-started) and can be found [here](https://www.figma.com/file/aNhLCCBFArm2CgETeo47lV/Article-Template)
+* The designs are in [Figma](https://help.figma.com/article/116-getting-started) and can be found [here](https://www.figma.com/file/aNhLCCBFArm2CgETeo47lV/Article-Template), alternatively there are exported design files in the `design` directory in the root of the project.
-* You can toggle the grid on and off by clicking the hamburger menu (top left) and selecting `View > Layout Grids`.
+* If using Figma, you can toggle the grid on and off by clicking the hamburger menu (top left) and selecting `View > Layout Grids`.
 * The font in the design file is a custom font so feel free to use whichever font you like.

 ## :floppy_disk: Set up